andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 Success Text Color
 ==================

-The color in which sucess messages are displayed to the user.
+The color in which success messages are displayed to the user.

 .. index:: Name of Anchor Tag